Doctor’s lawyer defends steps in girl’s cross-state abortion

 Apparently in response, he released a “legal explainer” detailing the law’s medical exceptions.
 Abortion rights advocates and attorneys said the law’s medical exceptions – for the life of the mother, dire risks of bodily harm and ectopic pregnancies – would not have protected an Ohio doctor who performed an abortion for the girl from prosecution.

-Rokita said his investigation would include whether Bernard followed Indiana state laws on notifying authorities about suspected child abuse and reporting an abortion for a girl younger than 16 to the state health department, and whether anything she said to the newspaper violated federal medical privacy laws.

-The U.S. Department of Health and Human Services would not say whether any privacy law complaints had been filed against Bernard, nor would Indiana University Health, where Bernard is an obstetrician.
-But the HIPAA Privacy Rule only protects most “individually identifiable health information,” the department’s website said.

-Bernard did not reply to email and text messages sent to her seeking comment.
+Bernard did not reply to email and text messages from The Associated Press seeking comment.

 Carr Smyth reported from Columbus, Ohio.